-- New and expanded schools; - New council housing; - Investment in council housing stock to deliver improved energy efficiency: - The new Sandwell Aquatic Centre that will be used for the Commonwealth Games in 2022;
+- New and expanded schools. - New Council housing - Investment in council housing stock to deliver improved energy efficiency. - The new Sandwell Aquatic Centre that will be used for the Commonwealth Games in 2022.

-- Investment in our transport infrastructure; - Funding our ICT and Workplace Vision strategies.
+- Investment in our Towns through the Towns Fund programme. - Funding out ICT and Workplace Vision strategies.

-We are also developing plans for significant investment in our town centres.
+We are also continuing to develop plans for significant investment in our town centres.

-A fundamental review of the capital programme is planned to take place during 2021 in order to ensure that resources are aligned to the new corporate plan.
+A continuous review of the capital programme is essential to ensure that resources are aligned to the corporate plan and 2030 Vision at all times.

-Details of the Council's financial instruments and borrowings are included within the Treasury Management Strategy (TMSS) that is produced and reported separately as an Appendix to this budget report.
+Details of the Councils financial instruments and borrowings are included within the Treasury Management Strategy Statement (TMSS) that is produced and reported separately as an Appendix to this budget report.